ismh16/PCBA-Dataset/README.md

 🥳The source code can be accessed in the pcba-yolo folder

-👍VOC dataset tags in txt format are available in get below
+👍VOC dataset tags in txt format are available in "GET" below
 ## Get
 You can use Baidu Netdisk to get the full dataset [PCBA Dataset](https://pan.baidu.com/s/10hZjxxu--uDZelEBoqIAOw?pwd=17rh)